Willard (1971 film): Plot

 The next day, a worker spots the rats.
 Al bludgeons Socrates to death, devastating Willard.
 When Joan refuses to persuade Willard to sell his house to Al, he fires her and Willard, believing that unemployment will force Willard to sell.
 That night, while Al is at work, Willard enters the office with his rats.
-He confronts Al over the death of Socrates, the mistreatment of his father and Al's machinations to buy his house.
+He confronts Al over the death of Socrates, the mistreatment of his father, and Al's machinations to buy his house.
 As Al attempts to attack him, Willard orders the rats to attack Al. Disoriented by the swarming rats, Al falls out the window to his death, with the rats eating the corpse, much to Willard’s horror.
 After witnessing Al's gruesome death, Willard abandons the rats at the scene.
-The next day, he places his remaining rats into crates and dunks them in the backyard pit.
+The next day, he places his remaining rats into crates, submerges the crates in the water-filled pit until the rats drown, then buries the crates in the back yard.
 He then seals up any holes through which the rats could enter his house.

-Willard has dinner with Joan at his house, telling her of his newfound self-confidence, which he attributes to her and Socrates.
-Over the course of their conversation, however, he sees Ben staring sinisterly at him from a shelf.
-Investigating, he finds hordes of the same rats he attempted to drown in the pit, unaware that the rats chewed through the crates and swam to safety.
+Willard has dinner with Joan at his house, telling her of his newfound self-confidence, which he attributes to Socrates and her.
+Over the course of their conversation, however, he sees Ben staring menacingly at him from a shelf.
+Investigating, he finds more hordes of rats in the basement.
 He orders Joan to leave and locks the door behind her.
 Willard offers Ben and the rats food, which he mixes with pesticide.
 Ben sniffs the pesticide box and squeals loudly, alerting the others.
 Willard chases Ben upstairs, cornering him in a storage room.
 He barricades the door against the other rats, leaving Ben to face him alone.
 While Ben eludes Willard's attacks, the rats gnaw through the door.
-Willard shouts, "I was good to you, Ben!" before the rats start to jump on him.
+Willard shouts, "I was good to you, Ben!", before the rats start to jump on him.
 Overwhelmed, Willard succumbs to the attack.